Doppler Effect & Laser Vibrometry: Advanced Vibration Testing

 Ommatidia’s Q1 & Q2 Laser RADAR: Raising the Bar

-Laser Doppler vibrometry is a highly precise technique, but Ommatidia’s Q1 and Q2 Laser RADAR solutions take it further.
-These systems add advanced 3D laser measurement, laser metrology, and parallel measurement capabilities, boosting accuracy and flexibility.
+Ommatidia’s Q1 and Q2 Laser RADAR systems improve on traditional laser vibrometry.
+These devices use multiple beam measurement capabilities and high-accuracy point-cloud reconstruction to deliver detailed, real-time insights.
 With their unique massively parallel functionality, they deliver faster measurements and denser data.
 By using interferometry and FMCW (Frequency-Modulated Continuous Wave) methods, they perform exceptionally well in challenging environments.
+Whether it’s assessing automotive parts, monitoring structural vibrations, or diagnosing industrial machinery, these solutions redefine how to measure vibration with unmatched precision and speed.

 Conclusion